Best Places to Go Ice Skating in Indianapolis | Where to Chill Out Year Round

 10 Center Green, Carmel

-This large outdoor ice skating rink opens in mid-November along with the Carmel Christkindlmarkt and is available through February 26.
-The cost for adults and youth 11 and up is $10 and children’s admission is $8.
+This Carmel outdoor ice skating rink opens in mid-November along with the Carmel Christkindlmarkt and is available through February 29.
+The cost for adults and youth 11 and up is $11 and children’s admission is $9.
 Skate rental is an additional $4.
-Skate times vary from Thursday through Sunday, with occasional hours on Mondays, Tuesdays, and Wednesdays.
+Skate times vary from Wednesday through Sunday.

 Carmel Ice Skadium